On the edge of the Sahara in Algeria, five ancient fortified villages in the M’zab Valley preserve a unique Islamic culture lasting over 1000 years.

 A deranged boy pulls at my pack-straps, then unzips a pocket.

 I tell him: “No”.
 A man shoos him off with stones.

 The urchin screeches and shouts – scurrying away like an annoyed hyena.

 I watch him now in the distance, tight-roping the bridge railing as a police car slows beside the disturbed desert jackal.

-(1) Things change and have gotten stricter to avoid a “Saharan Disneyland”, according to a recent BBC article stating that visitors – foreigners and also Algerians – must now be accompanied by a local guide in order to enter all of the M’zab towns (not just Beni-Isgen).
-Furthermore, in the historic town centers, selfies are banned; likewise the use of phones and off course, wearing immodest clothing.
+(1) Things change and have gotten stricter to avoid a “Saharan Disneyland”, according to a recent BBC article stating that visitors – foreigners and also Algerians – must now be accompanied by a local guide in order to enter all M’zab towns (not just Beni-Isgen).
+In the historic town centers, selfies are banned; likewise the use of phones and, off course, wearing immodest clothing.
 And photographing the local people remains mostly off-limits.

 (2) My visit to M’zab was part of a longer journey of hitchhiking across the entire Sahara Desert – north to south, from El Oued in Algeria to Zinder in Niger in 1991.